 Illegal street vendors remain a problem throughout CB8.
-The Board routinely receives complaints about unlicensed peddlers and vendors operating on restricted streets - particularly 77, 79 & 83rd Streets from Cherokee Place to Park Avenue.
-Of particular concern is 77th Street, which is an ambulance route.
+The Board receives daily complaints about unlicensed peddlers and vendors operating on the street - particularly 77th and 86th Streets from York Avenue to Park Avenue.
+Of particular concern is 86th Street where vendors' work and park their trucks and vans on the block 24hrs a day; block fire hydrants, services entrances and businesses selling similar merchandise and 77th Street, which is a restricted street and ambulance route.